Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## Accessing Beans

-If the DMN engine is invoked by Camunda 7, it uses the same JUEL configuration as the Camunda 7 engine.
+If the DMN engine is invoked by Flowee BPMS, it uses the same JUEL configuration as the Flowee BPMS engine.
 Therefore, it is also possible to access Spring and CDI Beans from JUEL expressions in decisions.
 For more information on this integration, please see the corresponding section in the [Spring] and [CDI] guides.